 You can add video to a baby monitoring device to hear and see what is happening.
 With a small camera mounted onto a wall or bedside furniture you can watch as well as listen to then.
 Some models will include the ability to zoom or move the camera to see around the room.
 Others will also include night vision to see your baby when the room is dim or completely dark.

-There is quite a lot of debate amongst health professionals, parents and medical companies about the methods needed to prevent SIDS (Sudden Infant Death Syndrome) and today, there isn’t a definitive answer.
+There is quite a lot of debate amongst health professionals, parents and medical companies about the methods needed to prevent SIDS (Sudden Infant Death Syndrome).
+Literature shows that so called ‘SIDS’ devices, DO NOT reduce the incidence of SIDS.
+See Rednose’s article on it, here.
 Movement monitors have been designed to let parents know if the baby hasn’t moved for a certain period of time.
-Some of these devices include a motion-sensitive pad that is placed under their blankets and can detect the difference between a baby’s breathing and other movements.
+Helping parents understand what is normal and abnormal motion for their baby.

 Wireless Baby Monitors